 Last night I had a strange dream.
 I am where I grew up and I have a dog.
-I am close with dogs but I cannot see this dog.
+I am close with dogs, but I cannot see this dog.
 A large orange cat appears and it is teasing the dog.
 We never had a cat.
 The cat has brought in a mouse and released it.
 Someone has picked up the cat as the mouse runs down the hall.
 I shout, “Let the cat go!”
 The cat pounces on the mouse, bites it on its back, and releases it again.
 The mouse twists around as I pick it up by the tail.
-It’s terrified but it’s not a mouse, it’s a gerbil and I had pet gerbils.
-This wasn’t a wild animal, it was my pet.
+It’s terrified, but it’s not a mouse—it’s a gerbil, and I had pet gerbils.
+This wasn’t a wild animal; it was my pet.

-I’m not completely awake but I’m waking up.
+I’m not completely awake, but I’m waking up.
 I’m in the hypnopompic state where I can still create images.
 I resolve to take the mouse outside.
 The action is now in my mind, the mouse in my hand, and I am heading outside.
-I’m feeling resolved but without conclusion and it seems I’ve run out of time.
-I feel the state slipping away as if I’m being sucked out of direct experience and into the normal waking sense of being lost in the world
+I’m feeling resolved but without conclusion, and it seems I’ve run out of time.
+I feel the state slipping away as if I’m being sucked out of direct experience and into the normal waking sense of being lost in the world.

 I’m entering the later part of the hypnopompic state in which one is relaxed, mostly awake, and mentally coasting.
-It’s as if I’m in contact with two conversations at once, one that’s quietly considering the dream, and the other that’s starting to think about the day.
-I want to be in contact with all of what’s happening which I do by sitting with the whole feeling.
+It’s as if I’m in contact with two conversations at once—one that’s quietly considering the dream, and the other that’s starting to think about the day.
+I want to be in contact with all of what’s happening, which I do by sitting with the whole feeling.
 Then I take the situation into my body.

 I identify on four entities in the dream: the dog, the cat, the mouse, and my stress.
-I get in touch with sensation in my body: my heart, my gut, my genitals, and my feet and I associate one of these entities with each of those body sensations.
+I get in touch with sensation in my body: my heart, my gut, my genitals, and my feet, and I associate one of these entities with each of those body sensations.
 The dog goes into my heart, the cat into my gut, the mouse into my genitals, and I let the stress settle into my feet.
 Then I just let myself marinate as I rise into wakefulness.

-Nothing happens quickly, my mind is still unclear, but my anxiety settles.
+Nothing happens quickly—my mind is still unclear, but my anxiety settles.
 I find myself becoming grounded.
 This is not a logical process; I did not rationalize these connections.
-I simply let things arrange themselves in ways that seemed right and this is something that one can more easily do in the hypnopompic state.
+I simply let things arrange themselves in ways that seemed right, and this is something that one can more easily do in the hypnopompic state.
 I can still feel those places now.
-The entities are no longer ideas, they’re feelings and my body will process them.
+The entities are no longer ideas; they’re feelings, and my body will process them.

 Thinking from an Altered State

 Waking up is a state few of us take advantage of, but I believe my client is taking advantage of it, and that you can, too.
-According to Kahn and Hobson you are more creative in this state.
+According to Kahn and Hobson, you are more creative in this state.
 In Becoming Lucid I offer a guided visualization to further explore this state.
 In it, I lead you to new ideas and help you watch them as you wake up.

 That brief state of waking up is a time when you can be receptive to insights that might otherwise evade you.
 But you may also encounter conflicts that you otherwise overlook.
 This creative state is available to all of us.

 Becoming Lucid explores what you can become lucid of in your waking state, your sleeping state, and the two states that separate them, the hypnopompic and the hypnagogic (falling asleep) states.
-Each of these states offers different doors to lucidity, and to different kinds of lucidity.
+Each of these states offers different doors to lucidity and to different kinds of lucidity.

 Read the book for more details.
 It’s available in digital, print, or audiobook formats from Amazon HERE.

-But you can listen to the book’s hypnotic induction for greater lucidity in the hypnopompic state by clicking on the button below.
+You can listen to the book’s hypnotic induction for greater lucidity in the hypnopompic state by clicking on the button below.
 This will take you to an MP3 file that you can either stream or download.
 Just don’t listen to it while driving as it could put you to sleep!